EagleAeroSport-electrcal/Data-Processing/README.md

 #### Python Version

-Python version 3.6 or newer is **required** due to variable type hints being used.
+Python version 3.7 or newer is **required** due to the use of dataclasses.
 Python 3.7 is recommended as that is the version that the program has been tested on.

 #### Virtual Environment